What is Med Pay Coverage?

 In essence, Med Pay can cover medical bills such as hospitalization, various screenings and even funeral costs.
 Depending on your provider, the terms and the limits that you take out, Med Pay can cover anything from injuries following an accident to trapping your hand in the car door.

 How Med Pay Works

-If you or anyone in your vehicle sustains injuries from an auto accident, Med Pay is immediately available to assist with medical bills.
+If you or anyone in your vehicle sustains injuries from an auto accident, regardless of fault, Med Pay is immediately available to assist with medical bills.
 In other words, if you’re not at fault for an accident, you don’t need to wait for the other driver’s insurance company to handle your costs.
-(But if they do, you may have return Med Pay funds.)
+But if they do, you may have return Med Pay funds.